amilawedikkara/Learning-JavaScript/mathQuizGame/README.md

 ## Primary Idea and objective:

 The main objective of this project is to provide simple educational tool for user to practice basic maths, particularly addition.

+## Program Architecture

+This program performs the following tasks:

+1. Generate two random numbers.
+2. Display a simple addition problem to the user.
+3. Take user input and check if the answer is correct.
+4. Display feedback.